Bremsstrahlung-induced Gravitational Waves in Monomial Potentials during Reheating: Gravitational Waves from Graviton Bremsstrahlung

 After production via the bremsstrahlung process, gravitons propagate and constitute a sto\-chas\-tic GW background.
 In this section, we compute the contribution to the effective number of neutrinos $N_\text{eff}$ and the GW spectrum, considering bosonic and fermionic reheating scenarios.
 To do that, we first write down the Boltzmann equations for the inflaton, SM radiation, and GW energy densities as

-where $\Eom$ corresponds to the graviton energy at the moment of production, $\Gamma^{(0)}$ to the 2-body inflaton decay width in Eqs.~\eqref{eq:fer_gamma} and~\eqref{eq:bos_gamma}, and $\Gamma^{(1)}$ to the 3-body decay width in Eqs.~\eqref{eq:dGdE_bos} and~\eqref{eq:dGdE_fer}.
-We note that, for $n = 2$, these equations reproduce those presented in Ref.~\cite{Barman:2023ymn} where a quadratic potential was assumed.
+where $\Eom$ corresponds to the graviton energy at the moment of production, $\Gamma^{(0)}$ to the 2-body inflaton decay width in Eqs.~\eqref{eq:fer_gamma} and~\eqref{eq:bos_gamma}, and $\Gamma^{(1)}$ to the 3-body decay width in Eqs.~\eqref{eq:dGdE_bos} and~\eqref{eq:dGdE_fer}. \footnote{We note that the 2-to-2 process inflaton + $\psi$ $\to$ graviton + $\psi$ (with $\psi$ being a decay product of inflaton) has the same topology as the 3-body decay.
+However, the contribution of the 2-to-2 process is subdominant compared to the 1-to-3 decay in our case because the inflaton mass is always larger than the bath temperature~\cite{Klose:2022knn}. } We note that, for $n = 2$, these equations reproduce those presented in Ref.~\cite{Barman:2023ymn} where a quadratic potential was assumed.
 The Hubble expansion rate is given by

 Note that $(M - \Eom)/M$ and $\Eom/M$ correspond to the fractions of inflaton energy injected into SM radiation and GWs, respectively.